ErikKassubek/ADVOCATE/doc_proj/usage.md

 - `-stats`: create multiple statistic files as described [here](doc/statistics.md)
 - `-notExec`: Find operations, that have never been executed

-If one of these are set, the `-prog [name]` tag must be set to indicate the name of the program.
+If one of these are set, the `-prog [name]` tag can be set to indicate the name of the program.

 The created statistic and time files can also be found in the `advocateResult` folder.